Talk to a lawyer @499

 What Can Victims Of Voyeurism Do?

-The victim may visit the station to register a police report.
-Only female police officers have the right to file a complaint on this offense.
+The victim may visit the police station to file an FIR (First Information Report).
+In cases of this offense, only female police officers have the right to register the complaint.
 The complainant may opt to file the complaint verbally or in writing.
 The supervisory officer is required to file a formal copy of the complaint.
 The FIR needs to be submitted as soon as is practical after the offense is committed.
 The FIR needs to include as much detailed and accurate information as is practical.

 It is acceptable for a voyeurism victim to notify the police about the incident.
 A female officer or police officer must register the complaint if it relates to one of the crimes listed above.
 If required, a social worker or interpreter may be present during the recording, which might happen in the victim's house or any other comfortable site for her.
 It is necessary to capture the statement on camera and have a judicial magistrate record it as well.